Romanza Festivale 2018

-This year’s Romanza Festivale showcases the full sweep of local artistic endeavors, from the opening Cinco de Mayo concert on Friday, May 5, to the exciting Harry Potter Event on Saturday, May 13, and the closing concert by the St. Augustine Community Chorus on Sunday, May 14.
+This year’s Romanza Festivale showcases the full sweep of local artistic endeavors, from opening night on Friday, May 4, to the closing concert by the St. Augustine Community Chorus on Sunday, May 14.

-History buffs can enjoy fascinating exhibits through the week at the Spanish Military Hospital Museum, the Ximenez-Fatio House Museum, and the Lincolnville Museum and Cultural Center, along with "Behind the Scenes" tours at the St. Augustine Lighthouse.
-From May 9 through May 11, visitors can get a closer look at the St. Augustine Maritime Heritage Foundation’s 450th Legacy Vessel, the San Agustín, at the Fountain of Youth Archaeological Park.
+History buffs can enjoy fascinating exhibits through the week at the Spanish Military Hospital Museum, the St. Augustine Lighthouse & Maritime Museum, the Ximenez-Fatio House Museum, and the Lincolnville Museum and Cultural Center.
+From May 8 through May 10, visitors can get a closer look at the St. Augustine Maritime Heritage Foundation’s 450th Legacy Vessel, the San Agustín, at the Fountain of Youth Archaeological Park.

 This year's roster also features an intriguing new tour called the "Organ Crawl," that explores unique church organs in St. Augustine.

-The Festivale’s musical offerings begin with two free concerts at the Gazebo on the Plaza: the Cinco de Mayo Concert featuring Luis Mario Peral and His Band, and the Romanza Opening concert by The Caribbean Salsa Dixieland Band, These concert will set the stage for nine days of musical presentations, including the Gamble Rogers Music Festival (a new Romanza partner this year), and two series of free concerts: “A Little Night Music,” featuring some of St. Augustine’s finest local musicians, which takes place in the evenings at the Colonial Quarter, and the free afternoon concerts of the Romanza Chamber Music Series, which are presented at the Ancient City Baptist Church.
+The Festivale’s musical offerings begin with the opening concert on Friday, May 4, and the Gamble Rogers Music Festival, which is a weekend-long event.
+These concerts set the stage for nine days of musical presentations, including the Cinco de Mayo Concert, with Caribeño Tropical and Mariachi Garibaldi, on Saturday, May 5, and two series of free concerts: “A Little Night Music,” featuring some of St. Augustine’s finest local musicians, which takes place in the evenings at the Colonial Quarter, and the free afternoon concerts of the Romanza Chamber Music Series, which are presented at the Ancient City Baptist Church.

-On May 9, the Romanza Festivale will present an eclectic sampling of the art of dance with “The Kaleidoscope of Dance” at the Lewis Auditorium, and on May 12, the St. Augustine Orchestra will perform their signature spring concert in the Lightner Museum Courtyard.
+On May 8, the Romanza Festivale will present an eclectic sampling of the art of dance with “The Kaleidoscope of Dance” at the Lewis Auditorium, and on Sunday, May 13, the festival will finish up with the annual St. Augustine Community Chorus concert.

 Romanza is sponsored in part by the St. Johns Tourism Development Council, the State of Florida, the Department of State, Division of Cultural Affairs, and the Florida Council on Arts and Culture.